11 Do’s & Don’ts When Pitching at Events So You Look Like a Genius

 Once you have these major gaps filled in, the rest of your pitch becomes a lot more systematic, and we’ll show you how to do just that.
 Tried and true methods have been proven and dismantled over the years of trial and error from the millions of salesmen before you, so you have a lot of

-Here’s the Do’s, and the Dont’s of pitching yourself, your product or anything else really, at events.
+Here are the Do’s, and the Dont’s of pitching yourself, your product or anything else really, at events.

 Skip to a Do & Don’t